SmartBear/readyapi4j/modules/cucumber/modules/hiptest-runner/README.md

 ```

 As you can see the importer automatically adds a `the OAS definition at...` ActionWord in this case since it is required for
-the other ActionWords to work.
+the other ActionWords to work, the default value for the `oas-url` parameter is set to the oas-url argument value.